Ever heard of Matula Tea? Certainly you’ve heard about H. Pylori.

 The common scenario is this:

-- You go into your doctor with stomach pain, gas, bloating, and a feeling of “fullness” after meals.
+- You go into your doctor after a long time dealing with stomach pain, gas, bloating, and a feeling of “fullness” after meals.

 - Your doctor says, “I suspect Reflux.
 Let’s put you on (insert any stomach acid reducing agent) to see if that helps.”